Boston343/react_tutorial/README.md

+# React Tutorial

+This project follows the [React Tutorial](https://reactjs.org/tutorial/tutorial.html), including the challenges at the end.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).